 If you have been arrested for any type of crime, you may be eligible to be released on bail.
 In order to “post” bail, a defendant in a criminal case must give cash or property with cash value to the court as a form of insurance that he/she will stick around until the court hearing or trial.
 If you show up for court as planned, the court will return the bail money.
 If you fail to appear at court, the court will retain your cash or property and issue a warrant for your arrest.

 At The Law Offices of Bryan R. Kazarian, our experienced defense lawyers have successfully defended countless Orange County clients against criminal charges.
 If you have been charged with a crime, we can also help you understand and better facilitate the bail process.
-Contact us today at 855-918-4253 for a free and confidential consultation about your case.
+Contact us today at 855-918-4253 for a confidential consultation about your case.

 Getting released on bail can happen relatively quickly following an arrest, but you may have to spend a few days in jail if you are unable to see a judge immediately.
 This is often the case on weekends.
 If the judge grants bail, you will have to come up with the funds to cover it.

 What if I Don’t Have the Money?

 In reality, many people don’t enough cash or property with cash value to cover their own bail.
 Although the eighth amendment holds that bail amounts cannot be excessive, it is not uncommon for judges to set prohibitively high bail amounts, especially in cases involving violent crimes and drug trafficking.
 In these cases, flight risk tends to be quite high, giving judges the ability to justify high bail amounts.
 Even when bail is set at a reasonable amount, the defendant may be unable to afford it.
 As such, many defendants must get a friend or family member to post bail on their behalf, or they must purchase a bail bond.